thibmartin/ADA/index.md

 ![emotion_extraction](/images/emotions_big_events.png)

 The plots have a lot of noise and there is no way of accounting for other shooting events that may have occured within that timeframe.
-Some seemignly "small" shootings can have big repurcussions in the media if they are filmed, or happen at the "right" time...
-There cold be a series of other unobserved constraints such as an election, a rally, or a mass shooting abroad, which would influence the resut of this plot so its' result must be taken with a grain of salt.
+Some seemingly "small" shootings can have big repercussions in the media if they are filmed, or happen at the "right" time...
+There could be a series of other unobserved constraints such as an election, a rally, or a mass shooting abroad, which would influence the resut of this plot so its' results must be taken with a grain of salt.
-Nethertheless, we often notice that there is a small spike in emotions following a shooting event.
+Nevertheless, we often notice that there is a small spike in emotions following a shooting event.
 This is most notable for aggression, sadness and anger.

 A small note, the event on the 12th of June 2016 generates an odd plot, this is not a coding error, we genuinely have not identified any quotes relating to gun violence on the five days prior to this event.
 It seems to be part of the numerous "blanks" that appear in 2016.